 As a country highly exposed to droughts, floods and landslides, Vietnam needs more active prevention instead of just a passive response.

-That was the message from a workshop held in Hanoi yesterday Entitled “Natural Disaster Management for Sustainable Development”.
+That was the message from a workshop held in Hanoi on September 10 Entitled “Natural Disaster Management for Sustainable Development”.

 Its aim is to share knowledge and expertise with policy makers, universities, research institutions and international development partners, industry and private partners on issues relating to natural disasters.

-Nguyen Quoc Phi, from Ha Noi University of Mining and Geology, said the study conducted by him and his students showed landslides are frequent in the North and North Central Provinces.
+Nguyen Quoc Phi, from the Hanoi University of Mining and Geology, said the study conducted by him and his students showed landslides are frequent in north and north central provinces.